scipion-em/docs/docs/developer/tutorials/creating-tests-for-template_calculator.rst

 ====================
 Here you can find resources associated with this content:

-:doc: `Creating a basic plugin from scipion-em-template <create-a-basic-plugin-from-template>`.
+:ref: `Creating a basic plugin from scipion-em-template <create-a-basic-plugin-from-template>`.

-:doc: `Writing tests in Scipion3 <writing-tests>`.
+:ref: `Writing tests in Scipion3 <writing-tests>`.

 Tutorial Data
 =============